 There is an effective fishery management framework in place at EU level, but there is no evidence of it being applied to all of the area under assessment.
 Fishery removals are included in the stock assessment process in some areas.
-There is no specific management plan for lemon sole in the assessment area.
+There is currently no specific management plan for lemon sole in the assessment area.
+The management area (Fishery Location for which TAC's are allocated) does not correspond to the area for which ICES advice is given.